faustiandreams/faustiandreams.github.io/_posts/2022-10-03-parameter-calibration-as.md

 tags: market_making paper_explained
 mathjax: true
 excerpt: Calibration procedure for $\Lambda$ and $k$ in the AS model
-title: "Parameter calibration in Avellanda-Stoikov"
+title: "Parameter calibration in Avellaneda-Stoikov"
 ---

-The Avellanda-Stoikov (AS for short) model for market making is a classical example of how to approach market making as a stochastic control problem.
+The Avellaneda-Stoikov (AS for short) model for market making is a classical example of how to approach market making as a stochastic control problem.
 We will assume familiarity with the framework and focus on estimating the parameters discussed in section "2.5" of {% cite avellaneda_stoikov_mm_model %}.